dkarakay/Soul-of-Frida/README.md

 ![test](https://github.com/favicon.ico)

 # For Windows
 <a href="https://github.com/dkarakay/Soul-of-Frida/raw/master/Soul%20of%20Frida/Release/Windows.zip" target="_blank">Download</a> and extract this zip file.
-Then run Soul of Frida.exe
+Then run Soul of Frida.exe file!

+# For MacOS
+<a href="https://github.com/dkarakay/Soul-of-Frida/raw/master/Soul%20of%20Frida/Release/Mac.zip" target="_blank">Download</a> and extract this .zip file.
+Then run Soul of Frida.app file!

 # Credits: